-- Solid comfort layer: the comfort layer provides the most immediate source of support to the body’s pressure points.
+The comfort layer provides the most immediate source of support to the body’s pressure points.
 If this layer is too thin or made with cheap foam, there will be a much higher probability that you won’t get the support or durability that you need to combat back pain.
 Our advice is to look for combined comfort layers of 3” or more and when foam is used, a minimum foam density of 3.5 pounds per cubic foot (PCF) for those layers.

-- Bang for your buck: regardless of how much you’re ready to spend on a mattress, you don’t want to be the person who overpays.
+Regardless of how much you’re ready to spend on a mattress, you don’t want to be the person who overpays.
 Look for well-designed mattresses that are competitively priced relative to similar models on the market.
 Also make sure to be on the lookout for promotions and coupons that can bring down your out-of-pocket cost.

-- Free shipping: if you’re buying online, the industry norm is for shipping to be included in your purchase price.
+If you’re buying online, the industry norm is for shipping to be included in your purchase price.
 We recommend looking for a mattress that clearly offers free shipping so that you don’t get saddled with an unexpected extra cost.

-- No-risk sleep trial: you may be worried about buying a mattress if you can’t first test it out in a store.
+You may be worried about buying a mattress if you can’t first test it out in a store.
 Thankfully, most online mattress sellers provide a convenient alternative: the in-home sleep trial.
 During this trial, which is often around 3 months in length, you can return the mattress and get your full purchase price refunded if you find that the mattress doesn’t meet your needs.

-- Strong review history: you can learn a great deal about a mattress from its customer reviews.
+You can learn a great deal about a mattress from its customer reviews.
 However, you want to make sure that you look only at verified reviews, which are far more reliable and give a better sense of the true performance of the mattress.